ThinkParQ/beegfs-csi-driver/docs/troubleshooting.md

 the nodes of a container orchestrator after a BeeGFS volume is deleted.
 These are largely outside the control of the BeeGFS CSI driver and occur due to how a particular container orchestrator interacts with CSI drivers in general.
-Starting in v1.2.1 the BeeGFS CSI driver introduced functionality that can mitigates common causes of this behavior in Kubernetes, but administrators should be aware of the potential, and the measures taken by the driver to mitigate it.
+Starting in v1.2.1 the BeeGFS CSI driver introduced functionality that mitigates common causes of this behavior in Kubernetes, but administrators should be aware of the potential, and the measures taken by the driver to mitigate it.